PLMUN-CITCS/2025-ITELEC2-LAB-001/README.md

 # ITELEC 2 - Python Programming
 Laboratory Activity # 01 - Introduction to Git and a Python Hello World Program

-# **Hello World Assignment**

-Welcome to your first GitHub Classroom assignment!
-Follow the instructions carefully to complete and submit your work.

 ---

 ## **Instructions**